citypay/citypay-paylink-wordpress/wp-content/plugins/citypay-paylink-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+CityPay Paylink PayForm WP is a plugin that supplements Wordpress with support for a form leading to payment processing using CityPay hosted payment forms.

+== Description ==

-CityPay Paylink PayForm WWP is a plugin that supplements Wordpress with support for a form leading to payment processing using CityPay hosted payment forms.
+CityPay Paylink PayForm WP is a plugin that supplements Wordpress with support for a form leading to payment processing using CityPay hosted payment forms.